tylertitsworth/5th-age-srd/Magic-Items/Magic-Items.md

 | 6 | +1 to all attacks against demons

 **Quirk:** Goddamn smart-mouth cloak thinks it’s so smart, speaking through your mouth.

 ---

+#### Dragonskein Mantle

+Spend a recovery to transform into a young normal-sized dragon (epic; large dragon) until the end of the battle or scene.
+Your defenses, hit points, ability scores, etc. remain the same; however, you can’t use any of your normal attacks, spells, powers (including other limited-use magic item powers), or any limited-use feature or talent.

+On the other hand, you gain flight and the two attacks listed below (with increased ability modifiers at champion and epic tier), as well as resist damage 16+ to one of the following types: acid, cold, fire, lightning, or poison.
+The choice of damage type is made when you attune to this item.

+**Claws and bite (level + highest ability modifier) vs. AC (2 attacks)—** 1d6 times level damage.

+**C: Dragon breath (level + highest ability modifier) vs. PD (1d3 nearby enemies in a group)—** 1d4 times level damage of the same damage type you resist while using this item’s power.

+**Quirk:** Desires to become a dragon.

+---